Are you looking for an amazing fish recipe? If yes, then you need to try our pan seared swordfish with olives and capers!

 The grill is excellent for swordfish steaks or kebabs.

-For this particular recipe everything can be made outside.
-Just bring all the chopped ingredients to the grill with a heavy duty pan and make the sauce in the same manner over medium heat.
+Just bring all the chopped ingredients to the grill with a heavy-duty pan and make the sauce in the same manner over medium heat.

-When that’s finished brush the swordfish steaks with some olive oil, salt and pepper and grill them over medium heat.
+When that’s finished brush the swordfish steaks with some olive oil, salt, and pepper and grill them over medium heat.
 The cooking time should be roughly 6 minutes total for 1″ thick steaks.

-Another easy swordfish recipe is to simply broil in the oven with oil, salt and pepper.
+Another easy swordfish recipe is to simply broil in the oven with oil, salt, and pepper.
 I like to put the swordfish steaks in a cast iron pan and broil for 2-3 minutes per side.

 When they are finished, a super simple caper, lemon butter sauce can be whipped up in the pan in 1 minute with no heat.
-I’m getting hungry thinking of that dish – that will be another recipe I write up on here at some point!

 This is an excellent Mediterranean fish recipe that we really hope you enjoy!